-Tchaikovsky was a genius.
+Music is bliss.
 The sheer curtains are billowing like Odette’s skirt as The Dance of the Swans plays on the stereo.
 The spring flowers in the side garden are dancing along in the breeze.
 Claudia wonders what would happen if she stood up and started dancing around the room.
 She loved ballet as a child, but she hasn’t danced for years.
-Master says that it would make her fibromyalgia pain much worse, even if she doesn’t think so.
+Master says that it would make her fibromyalgia pain much worse, even if she’s not so sure.
 But what was the point of being an owned person if you didn’t obey your owner?

 The man in question looks up from his paperwork and frowns at her soft sigh.
 Much of the time, her job is to be seen and not heard.
 “Turn that off, please,” he says, before going back to the paperwork that seems to be annoying him so much.

 Master hisses between his front teeth, and marks off something angrily on his papers.
-As long as he has to work on them, she’ll have to kneel in her silence by the door.
-Russell Derleth, her Master, has played a lot of classical music for her son Lucas, he’s told Lucas stories about the lives of the composers, but Claudia suspects that he doesn’t like music much.
+As long as he has to work on them, she’ll kneel in silence by the door.
+Russell Derleth, her Master, plays a lot of classical music for her son Lucas, he tells Lucas stories about the lives of the composers, but Claudia suspects that he doesn’t like music much.
 Opera gives him headaches, but he goes anyway.
 He loathes modern music even more, calls it noise.
-Somebody like Mahler, barely mid-century, is beyond his patience.
+Somebody like Mahler, barely mid-century, is barely tolerable to him.
 The Philadelphia Orchestra, the Pennsylvania Ballet, the Opera Company of Philadelphia, he patronizes them all, but she suspects that it’s business, not pleasure.
 He always comes back late from intermissions.

-Kneeling in her owner’s presence is far from the bliss she feels at a concert.
-It’s an exercise in mindfulness and obedience.
-Master has told her that she should be grateful for the opportunity to be in his presence so much of the time that she’s required to kneel.
+Kneeling in her owner’s presence today is far from the bliss she feels at a concert; it’s an exercise in mindfulness and obedience.
+Master has told her that she should be grateful for the opportunity to kneel in his presence so much of the time..
 He wanted her to cultivate a Zen-like calm, and felt that this was the best way to go about it.
 She’s overheard his boss criticizing his methods, but that only makes him more obstinate.
 Besides, he says, what would Regent Matheson know about training a slave, anyway?

 Still, she certainly doesn’t feel serene or enlightened today.
 She just feels bored.
 And restless.

 There’s a little puff of breeze, fluttering the sheers near her, and again Master glances up in irritation.
 A muscle in his jaw twitches as he glares at the curtains.
-She makes a note to check on those papers and find out what’s so infuriating, see if she can forestall it happening again, as with the household expenses.
+She wishes she was allowed to read those papers and find out what’s so infuriating, see if she can help, as she does with the household expenses.
 She’ll have to break out the lavender and chamomile blend that she keeps on hand for his tension headaches.
 That is, if he ever allows her out of this corner.

 So why is she so restless this afternoon?
-She searches her memory for a precedent and finds nothing; he sailed through adolescence without so much as a detention or a missed curfew.
-There was a vaguely respectable boyfriend, grades solidly in the top third of her class, a place on the junior varsity girl’s basketball team, ballet recitals.
+She searches her memory for a precedent and finds nothing; she sailed through adolescence without so much as a detention or a missed curfew.
+There was a vaguely respectable boyfriend that she amicably parted ways with her Junior year, grades solidly in the top third of her class, a place on the junior varsity girl’s basketball team, ballet recitals.
 She hadn’t talked back to her parents, she hadn’t gotten in trouble with the police.
-The only drama to mar her parents’ proud and placid regard had been her announcement that she was pregnant.
+The only drama to mar her parents’ proud and placid regard had been her announcement that she was pregnant and refused to name the father.
 Just out of high school?
-It just wasn’t seemly.
+It wasn’t seemly.